BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 ### Can I accept payment via credit cards and other payment methods?

-Yes, we can integrate any form of payment processor with a valid API.
+Yes, we can integrate any payment processor with a valid API.

 ### How will winners be notified?
-Following each Lottery draw, All players, including winners and non-winners will be notified by email.
+Following each Lottery draw, All players, including winners and non-winners, will be notified by email.
 This email also includes a summary of the game and a link to Replay the draw.

 A game summary email is also sent to players who did not win a prize.